 Personally, I have never been a regular skier, however, there was a time when I lived about 30 minutes from the snowfields and would go skiing two or three times each season.

 If I lived there now, I would most likely buy a ski helmet as I don’t really do much cycling.
-On the other hand, if I were an avid cyclist and wanted to ski two or three times a year, I would probably choose the dual sport helmet.
+On the other hand, if I were an avid cyclist and wanted to ski two or three times a year, I would probably choose the dual certified helmet.

 Alternatively, no helmet is required for building a snowman or two.